itacode/vue-webpack-starter/README.md

 - Autoprefixer
 - Scss-loader with global prepends for all scss
 - CSS extraction to a file
-- Gulp to compile SCSS
-- Gulp Browsersync to inject compiled CSS and reload page HTML
 - Css original reset, that merges Meyer's reset with normalize.css

 ## Platforms and Environment Variables